pranshupatel/ColourBlock/README.md

 ## Obstacles

 The blocks fall at a speed which increases as more rows are cleared.
-The drop speed starts at three-fourths of a second (750 ms), and that speed decreases by 50 ms for every 2,000 points scored.
-For example, scoring 4,000 points would put the drop speed at 650 ms. This drop speed can decrease no further than 125 ms, which occurs after scoring 26,000 points.
+The drop speed starts at 775 ms, and that speed decreases by 50 ms for every 2,000 points scored.
+For example, scoring 4,000 points would put the drop speed at 675 ms. This drop speed can decrease no further than 125 ms, which occurs after scoring 26,000 points.

 [Return to Table of Contents](#table-of-contents)